AitonGoldman/replay_rules/PINBURGH_RULES.md

 One-fifth of the field of players will then qualify for Division D, rounded up.
-Any player with a Division D restriction, who did not qualify for Division A, B, or C, will be forced into Division D. Division D will then be populated with the players with the best win-loss records on Day 1 among players who did not qualify for Division A, B, or C. Ties will be broken using the same method as Division A.
+Any player with a Division D restriction, who did not qualify for Division A, B, or C, will be forced into Division D. Division D will then be populated with the players with the best win-loss records on Day 1 among players who did not qualify for Division A, B, or C. Ties will be broken using the same method as Division A. `Do we really need 3 more paragraphs to explicitly spell this out, or can it be simplified as "One-fifth of the field of players will then qualify for Division B, rounded up.
+Division B will then be populated with players with the best win-loss records on Day 1 among players who did not qualify for Division A. The same holds true for Division C, Division D, etc..
+Ties will be broken using the same method as Division A.`

 ##### All remaining players are assigned to Division E.